Courtmacsherry Harbour Lifeboat Station: History

-On 24 October 1998, the yacht Supertaff was badly damaged in 50–70 knot winds, when she was capsized and demasted.
+On 24 October 1998, the yacht Supertaff was badly damaged in 50–70 kn knot winds, when she was capsized and demasted.
 A rescue helicopter was called, and the Courtmacsherry lifeboat Frederick Storey Cockburn was launched shortly after 19:55, arriving on scene at 21:05.
 It was quickly realised that an extraction of the crew by helicopter was impossible, and that the lifeboat was unable to get alongside due to the massive seas, and debris from the masts.
 A line was made to the vessel and tied to a liferaft.
 The three crew got aboard the liferaft, with some difficulty, and then cutting themselves free from the yacht, were hauled to the lifeboat at 22:00.
 All were landed at Courtmacsherry Harbour at 23:26.
 For this service, Second Coxswain Daniel O'Dwyer was awarded the RNLI Bronze Medal.

 In 2023, Courtmacsherry Harbour said goodbye to the long-serving lifeboat 14-07 Frederick Storey Cockburn (ON 1205), which had been on service for 28 years.
 A new €2.6million All-weather lifeboat was placed on service, 13-45 Val Adnams (ON 1352), which was named after, and by, the donor Val Adnams, now of Idaho, on 9 September 2023.

 Station honours

-The following are awards made at Courtmacsherry Harbour.
+The following are awards made at Courtmacsherry Harbour: